João Henrique Campos

-João Henrique de Andrade Lima Campos (born 26 November 1993), is a Brazilian politician who has been the mayor of Recife since 2021.
+João Henrique de Andrade Lima Campos (born 26 November 1993), is a Brazilian politician who served as mayor of Recife from 2021 to 2026.
 He was first elected as a federal deputy to the Chamber of Deputies for the state of Pernambuco during the 2018 general election as a member of the Brazilian Socialist Party (PSB).
 He is the son of former government minister and governor of Pernambuco Eduardo Campos.

 Early life

 Campos was born on 26 November 1993 in Recife to Eduardo Campos and Renata de Andrade Lima, with Renata having established a career as an economist and state auditor.
 He comes from a politically prominent family in Pernambuco.
 In addition to his father, his great-grandfather Miguel Arraes was a long established political figure in Pernambuco.
 His brother Pedro Campos, his grandmother Ana Arraes and his cousin Marília Arraes have also been federal deputies for Pernambuco state, the latter elected to office in 2018.
 His great-uncle is filmmaker Guel Arraes.
 His father, while campaigning as a presidential candidate during the 2014 presidential election for the PSB, was killed when his plane crashed in poor weather in Santos, São Paulo.

 Campos graduated with a degree in civil engineering from the Federal University of Pernambuco in 2016.
 He began attending university when he was 17, having been approved for graduation from high school in his second year.